namankhurpia/Employee-Management-Mini-Project/README.md

 Features -

 Allows you to
-1 Add employee in Db.
+1 Add employee in Db.\n
 2 Show all employees in Db.
 3 Update employee details in Db.
 4 Delete employee details in Db.